 After this offering, we will have outstanding 12,971,935 shares of common stock.
 This amount includes: (i) 2,810,190 shares of common stock are issuable upon the completion of this offering by mandatory conversion of outstanding shares of our Series A Convertible Preferred Stock on a one-to-one basis; and (ii) 355,274 shares of common stock are issuable upon the completion of this offering by mandatory conversion of \$5,133,706 principal amount of notes issued by our 99%-owned subsidiary GBS Pty Ltd at a conversion price per share equal to 85% of the public offering price in this offering.
-In addition, 2,736,675 shares of common stock will be issuable during the one year period commencing on the second anniversary of the completion of this offering upon exercise of outstanding warrants issued in connection with the Series A Convertible Preferred Stock, and 55,555 shares will be issuable upon the exercise of warrants to be issued to the underwriters upon the closing of this offering.
+In addition, 2,736,675 shares of common stock will be issuable during the one year period commencing on the second anniversary of the completion of this offering upon exercise of outstanding warrants issued in connection with the Series A Convertible Preferred Stock, and 55,555 shares will be issuable upon the closing of this offering.
 See "Underwriting."